 What to do: New York offers options for every possible bachelorette activity on your radar.
-If you're into theater, get the girls together for a show on or off Broadway.
-Art connoisseurs can go gallery-hopping in the afternoon at Chelsea, or visit The Metropolitan Museum of Art and the renovated Museum of Modern Art.
-At night, catch a burlesque show at Slipper Room, watch stand-up comedy at New York Comedy Club, or listen to slam poetry at the Nuyorican Poets Cafe.
+If you're into theater, get everyone together for a show on or off Broadway.
+In the afternoon, art lovers can go gallery hopping in Chelsea or visit the renovated Metropolitan Museum of Art and the Museum of Modern Art.
+At night, catch a burlesque show at the Slipper Room, watch stand-up comedy at New York Comedy Club, or listen to slam poetry at the Nuyorican Poets Cafe.

-Where to eat: Head east with the ladies for dinner at Momofuku Ssäm Bar by chef David Chang.
+Where to eat: Head east for dinner at Momofuku Ssäm Bar by chef David Chang.
 Spend the night dancing at The Delancey, a rooftop bar.
 You can also make fun memories with your crew at any of New York's more creative speakeasies.
-Check out Please Don't Tell, accessed through a phonebooth inside hot dog joint Crif Dogs, or Peachy's, an underground bar below Chinatown's Chinese Tuxedo.
+Check out Please Don't Tell, accessed through a phone booth inside hot dog joint Crif Dogs, or Peachy's, an underground bar below Chinatown's Chinese Tuxedo.

 London, United Kingdom

-Where to stay: For the group who wants a European excursion, London is the perfect destination.
+Where to stay: For the group that wants a European excursion, London is the perfect destination.
 The Distillery, located on the renowned Portobello Road, features three luxury hotel rooms, a restaurant, a bar, and a tasting room, all within a gin distillery.
-A first-of-its-kind immersive experience, the Distillery’s four floors of ginspiration pay homage to gin and its historic roots.
+The distillery's four floors of ginspiration, a first-of-its-kind immersive experience, pay homage to gin and its historic roots.
 The hotel is also home to the Ginstitute, the famed London gin-making experience led by master distiller Jake Burger, perfect for those who want to learn mixology.

 What to do: Theater lovers can see performances at Shakespeare's Globe or London's West End.
-Book a private Canal Party Cruise (avail of the Hen Party package!) for sightseeing with drinks along Regent's Canal.
+Book a private Canal Party Cruise (as part of the Hen Party package) for sightseeing with drinks along Regent's Canal.
 Celebrate over dinner while watching cabaret, jazz, and burlesque performances at Proud Cabaret City, a retro, prohibition-esque bar.

-Where to eat: Have breakfast with a view at skyline restaurant Duck & Waffle or keep the drinks flowing over brunch at Bad Egg with unlimited bloody Marys.
-Spend an afternoon feeling fancy in floral frocks at traditional high tea at The Ritz.
+Where to eat: Have breakfast with a view at skyline restaurant Duck & Waffle.
+Spend an afternoon feeling fancy in floral frocks at The Ritz's traditional high tea.
 After dinner, toast your upcoming marriage at Dirty Martini.
 The bar offers gorgeous martini cocktails that are almost too pretty to drink.

 St. Thomas Parish, Nevis

 Where to stay: For frequent travelers looking to bask in unspoiled waters, Nevis is an untouched gem in the Caribbean.
-Limited to only seven generously sized villas (all have two to four bedrooms), Paradise Beach Resort is ideal for groups traveling together.
-The group package includes freshly squeezed juices delivered to your villa each morning, beach massages, and private in-villa dinners to make your shared moments with your girls even more memorable.
+With only seven generously sized villas (all have two to four bedrooms), Paradise Beach Resort is ideal for groups traveling together.
+The package includes freshly squeezed juices delivered to your villa each morning, beach massages, and private in-villa dinners to make your shared moments with your crew even more memorable.

 Playa del Carmen, Mexico

-What to do: You can spend time leisurely lounging poolside or in private cabanas, or afloat on a chartered catamaran.
-Explore downtown by foot as the island is mostly a car-free zone.
+What to do: You can spend your time leisurely lounging poolside or in private cabanas, or afloat on a chartered catamaran.
+Explore downtown on foot, as the island is mostly a car-free zone.
 At night, get all dolled up and dance the night away at Coco Bongo or the Mandala Night Club.
 If you prefer the daytime beach club scene, head to Mamita's Beach Club and Coralina Daylight Club for sunset pool parties.